-For fresh Linux VDA installation, to use FAS, type the FQDN of each FAS server when you are asked for CTX_XDL_FAS_LIST during the execution of ctxinstall.sh or ctxsetup.sh.
+To use FAS in a fresh Linux VDA installation, type the FQDN of each FAS server when you run 'ctxinstall.sh' or 'ctxsetup.sh'.
 Because the Linux VDA does not support AD Group Policy, you can provide a semicolon-separated list of FAS servers instead.
-If any server address is removed, fill its blank with the <none> text string and do not modify the order of server addresses.
+If any server address is removed, fill its blank with the '<none>' text string and do not modify the order of server addresses.

-For upgrading an existing Linux VDA installation, you can rerun 'ctxsetup.sh' to set the FAS servers.
+To upgrade an existing Linux VDA installation, you can rerun 'ctxsetup.sh' to set the FAS servers.
 Or you can run the following commands to set the FAS servers and to restart the 'ctxvda' service to make your setting take effect.